YashMishra0101/Tic-Tac-Toe/readme.md

 This is a Tic Tac Toe game created as a practice project using HTML, CSS, and JavaScript.
 The game also includes animations and background audio for an enhanced user experience.

+## 🌐 Project Demo

+To see a live demo of the project, please visit :https://yashmishra-tic-tac-toe.netlify.app/

 ## Game Features

 - Classic Tic Tac Toe game with a 3x3 game board.